Soda Pop (song): Commercial performance

 "Soda Pop" debuted at number 28 in the Billboard Philippines Hot 100 chart, later peaking at number six during the week of July 19, 2025.
 The song debuted at number 119 on the Billboard Global 200 in the week of July 5.
 The song entered the chart's top ten at number six during the week of July 19, before peaking at number three in the week of August 9, 2025.
 By the last weeks of June, "Soda Pop" climbed the charts of Spotify.
 The song peaked at number 3 on the Billboard Hot 100 during the week of October 4, 2025.

-In the United Kingdom, "Soda Pop" reached number 3 on the UK Singles Chart in the week of August 22, 2025.
+"Soda Pop" reached number 3 on the UK Singles Chart in the week of August 22, 2025.
 The song peaked at number 3 on the ARIA Singles Chart dated October 6.
 The same week, it also debuted at number 32 on the Australian playlist chart with a combined total of 204 spins across the national network.

 The song peaked at number eight on August 23 at the Canadian Hot 100.
 The song peaked at number 161 for the French Singles Chart.
 The song entered the German Singles Chart at number 57, before rising to number 28 during the week of August 1.

+Live performances

+"Soda Pop" has been performed live by Woo on multiple occasions.
+He performed the song atop a tour bus in a promotional event for the film in August 2025, at the KIIS-FM Jingle Ball in December 2025, as part of both the pre-show and the main stage, and again in December for Times A Year in TIME event.